Comparison · Privacy-friendly web analytics

 The bottom line

 Plausible and Muro are both excellent choices.
-Plausible if you want a beautiful dashboard, Muro if you want analytics to just tell you what's working.
+Plausible if you want a beautiful dashboard, Muro if you'd rather get a short summary email than open one.
 Many founders try both and pick based on which one they actually opened during the trial.
 That's a pretty good signal.

 Which one is right for you?